Dr William J Kinsella

 - Technikfolgenabschätzung: Theorie und Praxis (Technology Assessment: Theory and Practice)

-Chapters in four academic books; essays in five academic reference volumes.
+Eight chapters in six academic books; eight essays in five academic reference volumes.

 Co-editor, Nuclear Legacies: Communication, Controversy, and the U.S. Nuclear Weapons Complex (Lexington Books, 2007/2008).